 Information provided on this form in relation to the structure may be displayed on Department’s or LA’s website.

 1. Project Details

-Please provide a short, concise description of the type of works to be specifically funded under BHIS 2022 below (maximum 25 words)
+Please provide a short, concise description of the type of works to be specifically funded under BHIS 2024 below, to be drafted by the conservation professional or taken from the Method Statement (maximum 25 words)